MalayNagda/AI-Final-Project/README.md

 The objective was to compare the performance of D* Lite with A* search and A* search- Tunnel Vission(TV) to corroborate that D* Lite performs better (memory usage and computation time) than A* search for big and complex enough mazes as described in [this paper on D* Lite](http://idm-lab.org/bib/abstracts/papers/aaai02b.pdf)
-We present our results in terms of the number of nodes expanded for reaching the goal state and the final score achieved in the Pacman domain.
+We present our results in terms of the number of nodes expanded for reaching the goal state, time taken (in seconds) to plan a path to the goal state and the final score achieved in the Pacman domain.

 ## Getting Started
 You can download project on your local machine for further development and testing.
 See Running the tests for instructions on replicating our reults.